vistalab-technion/cs236781/_pages/info.md

 requested to watch recorded video lectures as a **mandatory** course requirement.
 We provide videos and written material, on the course [Lectures]({{ site.baseurl }}/lectures) page, to facilitate self-learning of the core topics.
-The in-class lectures will be short (1h), optional, and cover more advanced material, such as state of the art approaches from the latest research.
+The in-class lectures will be short (1h), and cover more advanced material, such as state of the art approaches from the latest research.